 Data collection on the relevant information can improve your business workflow.
 However, you may find the data collection process time-consuming and costly but proper strategies can make it easier.

 Data collection is the process of gathering and measuring information on variables of interest, in an established systematic fashion that enables one to answer stated research questions, test hypotheses, and evaluate outcomes.researchgate.net

-Many different methodologies can be used to collect data and analyze them.
-Surprisingly, most of them are developed around a core set of basic data collection methods.
-Moreover, these include interviews, document analysis, focus group discussions, observation, photography, video, surveys, questionnaires, and case studies.
+There are many different ways to collect data and figure out what it means.
+Surprisingly, most of them are built around a basic set of ways for gathering data.
+Also included are interviews, document analysis, focus group talks, observation, photography, video, surveys, questionnaires, and case studies.

-With the advent of electronic media and the internet, online sources become easily accessible for gathering data and reusing them for further research and decision making.
-Today we’ll show you how to use data collection tools that help you collect different types of data with extreme ease.
+With the rise of electronic media and the internet, it is now easy to gather information from online sources and use it for further study and decision-making.
+Today, we’ll show you how to use tools for data gathering that make it easy to gather different kinds of data.